-The glass hatch will not open while the rear window wiper is operating.
+• The glass hatch will not open while the rear window wiper is operating.

 In freezing temperatures the washer solution may freeze on the glass hatch and obscure your vision.
-Warm the glass hatch with the defroster before you wash the glass hatch.
+Warm the glass hatch with the defroster before you

 GLASS HATCH AND OUTSIDE MIRROR DEFOGGER SWITCH